Should homeowners treat dogsitters like guests or clients?

 Where do you keep your garbage cans and/or bags?

 It is insanely tacky to leave your garbage in a homeowner’s cans after your assignment is complete, especially leftover food that can attract bugs.
 It’s equally horrendous if a homeowner leaves their own trash in the garbage cans for the dogwalker (or houseguest) to empty.
 It’s also annoying to have to scramble around going through every single cabinet to find where a basic supply like this is located.
 But there’s another reason you’ll want to ask about disposal.
 Every home has its own style of trash sorting.
 Some do not use plastic garbage bags at all and prefer paper bags.
 Some sort compost from recycling, and then trash is emptied in a third area.
 Others dump it all together.
 Know which kind of homeowner is hiring you, and take a peek through the alley so you know which can(s) to use.

 Recommended Read: “Plastic Bag Ban Gone Wild ~ Has the Worldwide Plastic Bag Ban Gone Too Far?”

-Should I bring my own seasonings or pots/pans?
+Should I bring my own pots/pans?

 This isn’t really the question you’re after, but it’s a good way to get to the real question.
 Sometimes you will run into an apartment dweller who treats her place like a college dorm: Her name is on everything, especially the food, with notes like “Please do not eat this.”
 Others follow good old-fashioned hospitality.
 They’ll tell you that you’re welcome to make yourself at home and eat whatever you like.
 First off, do not eat everything — even if the homeowner tells you it’s OK.
 Maybe you can snack on a little here or a little there.
 But keep in mind that this person is already paying you to be there, so you’ll have your extra grocery funds after the stay is over.
 Bring as much of your own favorite foods as possible to avoid devouring theirs.
 And if you do, reimburse them for it.